Nic Pizzolatto

 Early Life and Background

-Nicholas Austin Pizzolatto was born in New Orleans and raised in a Catholic, Italian-American family.
+Nicholas Austin Pizzolatto was born on October 18, 1975, in New Orleans, Louisiana.
+He grew up in a Catholic family of Italian-American heritage.
 His father, Nic Pizzolatto Jr., worked as an attorney.
-At age five his family moved to a rural area of Lake Charles, Louisiana, and he later graduated from St. Louis Catholic High School in 1993.
+When Pizzolatto was five years old, his family relocated to a rural area near Lake Charles, Louisiana, where he spent the remainder of his childhood.

 Nic Pizzolatto Career